HebiRobotics/hebi-cpp-examples/basic/README.txt

 The basic examples provide a walkthrough for basic API usage.
-For more complete reference on each of these topics, explore the advanced examples as well as the doxygen documentation available at docs.hebi.us.
+For more complete reference on each of these topics, explore the advanced examples as well as the doxygen documentation available at http://docs.hebi.us/tools.html#cpp-api.